BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/EllipticalCurveCryptography.md

 - [Dot Operand Law]

 ## Deep Dive
-1. <b>Elliptical Curve Cryptography</b>
+1. <b>Elliptic Curve Cryptography</b>
-    * The elliptical curve of ECC is based on the mathmetical function in the finite field, which contains a finite number of elements.
+    * The elliptic curve of ECC is based on the mathmetical function in the finite field, which contains a finite number of elements.
 Thus, the result of the operations of multiplication, addition, subtraction and division meet the rules of arithmetic known as the field axioms.
 The most common examples of finite fields are given by the integers mod p, which is a prime/binary number.
     * The trapdoor function of ECC can be defined as <b>Pic.2</b>.
 This function is ranging from 0 to (prime - 1).
 It means that there are no neative integers.
     * <p align="center">
     <img src="../../../asset/images/TrapdoorEq.jpg" width="300"/>
     <br><b>[Pic.2] Trapdoor Function</b></p>
-    * Elliptical curve parameters (a, b) defines the property of the curve.
+    * Elliptic curve parameters (a, b) defines the property of the curve.
 For example, the parameter of secp256k curve is a = 0, b = 7 and the property of this curve is shown in <b>Pic.3</b>.
     * <p align="center">
     <img src="../../../asset/images/EllipticalCurve.jpg" width="300"/>
-    <br><b>[Pic.3] Elliptical Curve</b></p>
+    <br><b>[Pic.3] Elliptic Curve</b></p>
 2. <b>Dot Operand</b>
-    * The dot operand is a protocol to calculate a point on the elliptical curve.
+    * The dot operand is a protocol to calculate a point on the elliptic curve.
 For example, we have two points (A, B) and draw a straight line that intersects ‘A’ and ‘B’.
 Then, another point ‘C’ that the intersecting line is made on the curve will be shown.
 Fianlly, we do x-axis symmetric transposition with the point ‘C’.
 As a result, we get the point ‘D’.
 This is 1 time dot operation.
     * <p align="center">
     <img src="../../../asset/images/DotOperand.jpg" width="300"/>
     <br><b>[Pic.4] Dot Operand</b></p>